av1155/rpi-usb-nas-restore/README.md

 > - Mount the NFS backup folder
 > - Let you choose a backup file and target disk
 > - Confirm and restore the system
-> - Reboot the Pi automatically when done
+> - Power off the Pi when done

 ---